terotests/jeejee/README.md

-# jeejee - the little UI library that could
+# jeejs - the little UI library that could

 NOTE: This is just early release of this version, bugs may appear.